 If you plan for a year ahead and make sure you don’t run out of money till then, you will have good chances to succeed in such uncertain times.
 Even when coronavirus weakens sooner, we will be left with the mess it caused for some time longer.
 Having additional funds you can lean on will help avoid significant losses, which is especially true for startups.

-Lead your team in a way they need most right now
+Learn from the best startup strategies: Lead your team in a way they need most right now

 Being the leader your team needs involves making the right choices despite the tough times.
 Safety is a top priority now more than ever, so show your employees that they matter, e.g. by practicing telecommuting.
 Leading your team in a way that defines a successful startup will have a deep influence on the survival strategy of your business.